ay5710/MLOps/README.md

 ## Databases

 Requires a postgreSQL database that cannot be run directly from Python.
-- For now: runs it in the Datalab
-- For later: include a postgreSQL service in the project Docker container
+It is currently run in the DataLab.

 A helper class is located in src/utils/db.py which retrieve logging information from the .env file:
 DB_NAME=